dahuatechnologies/dahuatechnologies/README.md

 ---

-**Obs: The communicating with the AI interface, and it creates the interfaces itself within the scenario virtual.**
+**Obs: The communication with the AI ​​interface is so that it can create its own interfaces within its virtual global world environment.**

 ---